All Concrete Needs Cleaning and Sealing as part of

 What happens if concrete is not sealed?

-All Un-sealed decorative concrete surfaces will weather and deteriorate prematurely.
+All Un-sealed concrete surfaces will weather and deteriorate prematurely.
 If you have any Un-sealed concrete or aggregate it will stain more easily.

 Sealers, don't allow outside contaminants to penetrate or absorb into concrete and makes surfaces easier to clean or fix than unsealed concrete.